mlopez417/airbnb-data-analysis/README.md

 ---

 ### Modeling and Evaluation
 - Given that the question being addressed is what key factors influence price, the outcome variable was straightforward.
-It is a continous dependent variable with all independent variables in consideration of numerical value as well.
-That made running a multiple linear regression model the most approach.
+It is a continous dependent variable with all independent variables in consideration, numerical as well.
+That made running a multiple linear regression model the best approach.
     - Multiple Linear Regression modeling is not too complex, and is considered an explainable model scheme that best fits this type of analysis.
 Though there is a consideration to be made in using machine learning models like Random Forests to help improve performance with the risk of incrementing complexity.

 - The final dataset being used for modeling contained around 37K listings after data cleaning and processing.
 Outliers for several variables were kept into the data to maintain the size of the set, but were evaluated individually to make sure they were valid outliers.